On Sustainability

 How we decided to take action and the intiatives we are taking to make a difference.

-Around a hundred years ago, our family moved across the Messenian bay in Greece, from their ancestral village of Arfara to Karpofora, where they settled and began to plant and cultivate Koroneiki olive trees.
-Over the last 5 generations, our olive trees have year after year reliably provided our family with a source of food- through wars and poverty, we have always had our oil.
-As Kala & Mata came to be as a commercial entity, we started to think about how different our family's life would have been had it not been for our dependable groves.
+Around a century ago, our family moved across the Messinian bay from their ancestral village of Arfara to Karpofora, where they settled and began planting Koroneiki olive trees.
+Over five generations, those groves have provided our family with a reliable source of food and income through wars, poverty, and political upheaval.
+As Kala & Mata grew into a commercial business, we started to think about how different our family's life would have been without those trees, and what we owed back to the land that has carried us this far.